simonwhatley/prototype-nodejs-aws/README.md

 npm init
 ```

-Next, create a folder in the root directory with the name "data" and create a text file called "file.txt" and enter some dummy content.
+Next, create a folder in the root directory with the name "data" and create a text file called `file.txt` and enter some dummy content.

-In Terminal, go to the root folder of your app and using the following command, install the AWS SDK package.
+In Terminal, go to the root folder of your app and using the following command, install the [AWS SDK module](https://www.npmjs.com/package/aws-sdk) for JavaScript.

 ```
 npm install aws-sdk --save